 Q100036: Improve script performance by disabling thumbnails or setting them to static frames in Nuke

-Setting nodes to have static postage stamps is possible by changing a preference setting:
+Setting nodes to have static postage stamps is possible by setting it in Preferences:

 1. Open Nuke

 3. Navigate to the Node Graph tab